I attended the Mount Hermon Christian Writers’ Conference a half-dozen times.

 Meeting two editors

-After checking in, I wandered into the dining room where I sat at a table with two women: Shannon Hill and Becky Germany.
+After checking in, I wandered into the dining room.
+I randomly sat at a table with two women: Shannon Hill and Becky Germany.

-I took a magazine writing “track” (series of morning classes) during my five days at the conference.
+I took a magazine-writing “track” (a series of morning classes) during my five days at the conference.

-As a trained reporter and editor from college, I felt confident I could write a magazine article–I’d done it before.
-Roger Palms encouraged us and his course prompted optimism in my mind.
+As a trained reporter and editor in college, I felt confident I could write a magazine article.
+I’d done it before.
+Roger Palms encouraged us, and his course reminded me I could write.

 Unfortunately, the magazine editors that year were very discouraging.